Viktor Astapov: Commands and Chechen operations

 Astapov then carried out studies at the Frunze Military Academy, graduating in 1996 and becoming deputy commander of the 21st Airborne Brigade, which was seconded to Chechnya during the First and Second Chechen Wars.
 In 1999 he was given command of the 51st Guards Airborne Regiment, and took charge of the regiment's withdrawal from Chechnya.
-Despite continuing attacks on withdrawing Russian forces, Astapov brought off the withdrawal with minimal losses, and was awarded the Order of Courage, and the Medal "For Distinction in Military Service", first and second classes.
-He then became commander of the 7th Guards Mountain Air Assault Division between 2005 and 2007.
-He graduated from the Military Academy of the General Staff of the Armed Forces in 2009, and was then appointed to the post of chief of staff and first deputy commander of the Siberian Military District.
+Despite continuing attacks on withdrawing Russian forces, Astapov brought off the withdrawal with minimal losses and was awarded the Order of Courage and the Medal "For Distinction in Military Service", first and second classes.
+He then became the commander of the 7th Guards Mountain Air Assault Division between 2005 and 2007.
+He graduated from the Military Academy of the General Staff of the Armed Forces in 2009 and was then appointed to the post of chief of staff and first deputy commander of the Siberian Military District.

 Senior staff appointments

 From January 2011 Astapov served as chief of staff and deputy commander of the 49th Combined Arms Army of the Southern Military District, and in May 2012 became commander of the 49th Combined Arms Army.
-As army commander he was also head of the Stavropol Territorial Garrison.
-From December 2013 to April 2014 he was deputy commander of the Southern Military District, being promoted from general-major to general-lieutenant on 24 February 2014.
-On 21 June 2014 he was appointed chief of staff and first deputy commander of the Western Military District.
+As army commander, he was also head of the Stavropol Territorial Garrison.
+From December 2013 to April 2014, he was deputy commander of the Southern Military District, being promoted from general-major to general-lieutenant on 24 February 2014.
+On 21 June 2014, he was appointed chief of staff and first deputy commander of the Western Military District.
 As chief of staff of the Western Military District, Astapov was heavily involved in planning and carrying out the Zapad 2017 exercises.
 On 1 August 2018, while serving as acting commander of the Western Military District, Astapov met with a Japanese military delegation in Saint Petersburg, led by Defence Minister Itsunori Onodera.

 In February 2019 Astapov was moved from the position of chief of staff of the Western Military District to the post of a deputy commander of the navy, with responsibility for the coastal troops.
 It was noted at the time that Astapov had experience from participating in the Russian military intervention in the Syrian Civil War.
 His replacement as chief of staff of the Western Military District was Lieutenant-General Aleksei Zavizon.

 Awards and personal life

-Over his career Astapov has been awarded the Order of Courage, the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class, and the Order of Military Merit, as well as a number of medals.
+Over his career, Astapov has been awarded the Order of Courage, the Order "For Service to the Homeland in the Armed Forces of the USSR" Third Class, and the Order of Military Merit, as well as a number of medals.
 He is married, with a son.